StarRocks/starrocks/docs/deployment/deploy_broker.md

 This topic describes how to deploy Broker nodes.
 With Broker nodes, StarRocks can read data from sources such as HDFS and S3, and pre-process, load, and backup the data with its own computing resources.

+We recommend you deploy ONE Broker node on each instance that hosts a BE node, and add all Broker nodes using the same `broker_name`.
+Broker nodes automatically balance the data transmission load when processing tasks.

+Broker nodes use the network connection to transmit data to BE nodes.
+When a Broker node and a BE node are deployed on the same machine, the Broker node transmit the data to the local BE node.

 ## Start Broker service

-The following procedures are performed on the BE instances, because Broker nodes are usually deployed on the same instances that hosts BE nodes.
+The following procedures are performed on the BE instances.

 1. Navigate to the directory that stores the [StarRocks Broker deployment files](../deployment/prepare_deployment_files.md) you prepared earlier, and modify the Broker configuration file **apache_hdfs_broker/conf/apache_hdfs_broker.conf**.

-   If the HDFS thrift RPC port (Default: `8000`) on the Broker node is occupied, you must assign a valid alternative in the Broker configuration file.
+   If the HDFS Thrift RPC port (`broker_ipc_port`, Default: `8000`) on the instance is occupied, you must assign a valid alternative in the Broker configuration file.

    ```YAML
    broker_ipc_port = aaaa        # Default: 8000